Ozanx123/ozanx123/README.md

-- 👋 Hi, I’m @prosecut0rr
+- 👋 Hi, I’m Ozan
-- 👀 I’m interested in developing blockchains
+- 👀 I’m interested in developing future of blockchains
-- 🌱 I’m currently learning solidity and rust
+- 🌱 I’m currently translating Ethereum.org to Turkish
-- 💞️ I’m looking to collaborate on future blockchain projects.
-Also currently i have product lead experience in a tel-co as digital e-commerce lead.
-I can participate to the teams as analyst.
+- 💞️ I’m looking to contribute on future blockchain projects.
 - 📫 How to reach me @0x_Ozan and ozanyilmaz.a@hotmail.com

 <!---